MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-query-endpoint-srp.md

 A Blob Storage endpoint forms the base address for all objects within a storage account.
 Blob Storage supports two types of endpoints:

 - A [standard endpoint](../common/storage-account-overview.md#standard-endpoints) includes the unique storage account name along with a fixed domain name.
 The format of a standard endpoint is `https://<storage-account>.blob.core.windows.net`.
-- An [Azure DNS zone endpoint](../common/storage-account-overview.md#azure-dns-zone-endpoints-preview) dynamically selects an Azure DNS zone and assigns it to the storage account when it's created.
+- An [Azure DNS zone endpoint (preview)](../common/storage-account-overview.md#azure-dns-zone-endpoints-preview) dynamically selects an Azure DNS zone and assigns it to the storage account when it's created.
 The format of an Azure DNS Zone endpoint is `https://<storage-account>.z[00-99].blob.storage.azure.net`.

 When your application creates a service client object that connects to Blob Storage data resources, you pass a URI referencing the endpoint to the service client constructor.
 You can construct the URI string manually, or you can query for the service endpoint at runtime using the Azure Storage management library.